sambody/js-yahtzee/README.md

-# js-yahtzee
+# Yahtzee dice game

-Yahtzee dice game, javascript exercice
+A dice game in plain JavaScript, as exercise.
+Single player.